microsoft/PowerPlatformConnectors/certified-connectors/Zoho Mail/readme.md

 ### New Mail Notification

-Receive a new email notification based on specified criteria.
+Receive a new email notification from sender.

 ### Known Issues and Limitations